juju/docs/src/en/config-LXD.md

 # Overview

 The LXD local provider is the most efficient and featureful way to use Juju locally on Ubuntu.
-It enables multiple Juju-deployed services within a single operating system, making available a number options:
+It leverages [LXD](https://linuxcontainers.org/lxd/) to enable multiple Juju-deployed services within a single operating system.
+Immediate uses include:

  - Evaluation of Juju
  - Evaluation of deployed software